 The trucks with their booms and buckets formed a rainbow of colors, a jamboree of logos representing scores of electric utilities from a dozen different states.
 They traveled single file like an army supply line, amber lights flashing, into a hundred-mile-wide glacier that layered across America’s belly.

 As the sun set behind the gray overcast, a half dozen bucket trucks retreated to a truck stop along I-55 at Benton.

 They joined a scene that could have been a science fiction movie, a parking lot full of bucket trucks — four or five dozen — arranged randomly, as if dropped haphazardly by the same storm that summoned them here.
 Yellow lights flashed on their crowns and cranes as crews sat, tired occupants taking a brief respite, eating or sleeping or planning their next move.

-It reminded me of a night in New Madrid two decades ago, a night when Iben Browning had predicted the next big New Madrid earthquake.
+It reminded me of a night in New Madrid three decades ago, a night when Iben Browning had predicted the next big New Madrid earthquake.
 On Browning’s predicted date, reporters in their TV trucks flocked to that tiny town.
 No earthquake.

 On this icy night, few TV trucks had yet to penetrate the area.
 But the utility trucks were there, their numbers growing.
 These trucks crowded into the same small space for the same reason eagles winter in the space below river dams.
 It was an oasis amid the ice.

 Even today, the photos seem surreal, a glimpse into the indescribable.
 For those of who lived through those 21 days of darkness, time will always be divided by that storm.